What are peptidesWhy everywhereCategoriesEvidenceRegulatoryFind provider

 The Categories That Matter

-Peptides in therapeutic use generally fall into these outcome categories — this is how we organize our knowledge base, because consumers search for solutions to problems, not for molecule names:
+Peptides in therapeutic use generally fall into these outcome categories — this is how we organize our knowledge base, because consumers search for solutions to problems, not for molecule names.
+Some compounds also have evidence for secondary use cases — those tiers appear on individual compound profile pages, even when the compound is listed under a different primary category here.

 Joint Pain & Recovery